DatSwissGuy/pokemon-app/README.md

 # Purpose

-Building an (a simple) Angular SPA for Browsing Pokémon.
+Building an (simple) Angular SPA for Browsing Pokémon.
 Consumes the [PokéAPI](https://www.pokeapi.co) RESTful API.
 And no, it's not a Pokédex, i might create one someday.

 # Screenshots / Progress
 ![Progress-2020-9-13](doc/Screenshot_2020-12-08.png)